 The 50L Home Coalition (50L Home) is a global platform for action that addresses water security and climate change with an aim to make 50 litres of daily water use per person a reality for all.
 A session by 50L Home explored how household water conservation measures can also contribute to reducing carbon emissions in our cities.
 Speakers highlighted the importance of collaborations, particularly public-private partnerships that can promote approaches which consider broader systemic implications and can integrate emerging challenges such as nature-based solutions, affordability, and finance.
 Together businesses agreed on the need to bring diverse knowledge and innovations in the end-to-end system from drinking water, distribution, building systems, and water and wastewater management, as well as make necessary changes in the entire value chain.
 There was also emphasis on the need to develop a long-term vision to enable transformational change.

 Throughout the week, speakers from 19 companies and 16 partner organizations shared case studies and expertise in sessions led and supported by WBCSD, on various water-related challenges and solutions.
-For more information on all the sessions and how this could help your business, please contact Swapna Patil.

 For information on the role of business with regards to water and sanitation, please see WBCSDs Vision 2050: Water and Sanitation Pathway covering the ten areas of business action vital to keep water flowing for all – and support the systems transformation needed by 2050 in the face of today’s global challenges.